MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ## Manage site list contents on the Microsoft 365 Admin Center

 You can add individual site entries, delete site entries and view change history for comments.
-If you have hybrid sceanrios that require a your site list to be hosted on-premises, you can export your site list from the M365 Admin Center.
+If you have hybrid scenarios that require your site list to be hosted on-premises, you can export your site list from the Microsoft 365 Admin Center.
 Use the following steps as a guide for managing site list content.

 ### Add individual sites to the site list